Goodwill Grads GED Program

 Medication Disposal Site In Poplar Grove

-In an effort to keep prescription medications from being abused, and to stop accidental poisonings, addiction, and water pollution,the Boone County Drug Prevention Coalition is pleased to announce a another permanent location for Boone County residents to dispose of prescription medications.
+In an effort to keep prescription medications from being abused, and to stop accidental poisonings, addiction, and water pollution, the Boone County Drug Prevention Coalition is pleased to announce another permanent location for Boone County residents to dispose of prescription medications.
 In addition to the Public Safety Building, at 615 North Main St in Belvidere, you may now drop off unused medications at the Candlewick Lake Administration Building at 13400 Hwy.
 76, Poplar Grove, IL 61065.
 Please click here for details.

 Lead Poisoning in children is serious....and preventable.

 The Boone County Health Department has a grant program in place for Boone County residents that help identify and correct lead paint hazards in homes.
-Please see our link to the right entitled "Environmental & Regulatory Services" for facts on lead, to see if you qualify, and to find out how to apply.
+Please see our link to the left entitled "Environmental & Regulatory Services" for facts on lead, to see if you qualify, and to find out how to apply.

 Programs & Services